Logical groups (entities ensemble association)

 | trackmeautogroup tenant_id="mytenant" purge_single_member_grp=True

-The custom command logs into:
+• The command logs its actions into: index=_internal sourcetype="trackme:custom_commands:trackmeautogroup"

 Note that as of now, this scheduled logic will not be orchestrated by TrackMe, therefore if you later on remove this tenant, you need to manually remove this report too.